 There are few easy wins in content marketing, especially given how crowded most verticals and categories are today.
 But one word that comes up often when discussing successful businesses is consistency, in large part because consistency wins for small businesses.
 Here’s how to make it work for your brand.

 One of the downsides of being a writer is having your thoughts out there for everyone to see, read, and—sometimes—be challenged.
-That’s what happened recently, when I met with a small business owner who pressed me about one of my recent articles she’d read that dealt with being successful in business.
+That’s what happened recently, when I met with a small business owner who pressed me about one of

 “OK, in one sentence, tell me what you think it takes for a business—any business—to be successful?” she asked.
 “I can do better than that,” I shot back.
-“I’ll give it to you in one word, and it’s true for life and business: consistency.”
+“I’ll give it to you in one word, and it’s true for life and business: .”

 Even so, when I look back at who was successful and who was not, consistency is the key differentiator.
 She wasn’t very convinced at first, but anecdotal evidence and science appear to be on my side.